stephencz/chess-decks/README.md

 To install the Lichesspecker you must:

 1. Download and install [Anki](https://apps.ankiweb.net/)
-2. Download the desire .apkg file.
+2. Download the desired .apkg file.
 3. File > Import the .apkg file in Anki.

 ## How to Use